syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * []

-Contains all the default context menu options that are applicable for both Scheduler cells and appointments.
-It also supports adding custom menu items to the cells or appointment collection.
+Contains all the default context menu options that are applicable for both Schedule cells and appointments.
+It also supports adding custom menu items to cells or appointment collection.

 #### Example